‘Horrifying’ flight diverted as some passengers vomit in 9-hour ordeal, travelers say

 However, Southwest flight 3094 ended up landing far from Raleigh.

-“Fifteen minutes goes by, and the captain comes back on and says ‘Hey, we are going to be in Myrtle Beach in 25 minutes.’
+“Fifteen minutes go by, and the captain comes back on and says ‘Hey, we are going to be in Myrtle Beach in 25 minutes.’
 We were like ‘what?’” said Reed.

 According to flight tracking site FlightAware, as the plane approached Raleigh-Durham, the jet’s altitude dropped as low as 1,350 feet.